skjolber/mockito-graphql-matchers/README.md

 when(http.exchange(queryName("getProfile"))).thenReturn("{ ... }");
 ```

-so to help mock more complex behaviors.
+so to emulate more complex mock GraphQL service behaviors.

 ## License
 [Apache 2.0]